Document last updated 3/15/2014.

 Can a financial power of attorney be changed?

 Yes.
 The principal can always change or revoke (cancel) his or her financial power of attorney.
 It is best to sign a written revocation of the POA and provide a copy to all banks and other financial institutions where the principal has accounts.
 Simply destroying the original document is not enough.
+If the power of attorney was recorded, or if the agent had authority over real property, then the revocation should be recorded with the county recorder.

 Can an agent act when the principal becomes incapacitated?